UK-Export-Finance/dtfs2/external-api/README.md

 ### 3. OS

 Places API
 The service also hosts some External API for countries, currencies and industry sectors.
-These need to be removed and obtained through Mulesoft API calls.
+These need to be removed and obtained through APIM API calls.

 ## Why